Statement on Reconciliation

 Reconciliation Study Group

-Since 2017, our Study Group meets twice monthly.
+From 2017 to early 2020, the Study Group met twice monthly,.
 We began by exploring together the TRC’s 94 Calls to Action with in-depth research and discussion.
 We are still following up on those issues of greatest concern to us and working on our priorities:

 - K-12 Education